leonardoaf2/leonardoaf2/README.md

-- 👋 Hi, I’m @leonardoaf2
+- 👋 Hi, I’m @Leonardo Affonso
-- 👀 I’m interested in ...
+- 👀 I’m interested in Programação
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning  Desenvolvedor Full Stack Jr
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on
-- 📫 How to reach me ...
+- 📫 How to reach me leoaffonso12@gmail.com

 <!---
 leonardoaf2/leonardoaf2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.